10 Engaging Questions to Spark Meaningful Conversations with Your Kids

 1. What made you smile today?

 Simple, to the point, and works like a charm.
 This question prompts your little one to focus on positive moments, which can boost their mood (and yours).
+It’s also a proactive parenting tip that encourages gratitude and emotional awareness.

 2. If you could have any superpower, what would it be and why?